cfillion/reapack.com/source/user-guide.html.md

 ## Synchronize packages

-Run *Extensions > ReaPack > Synchronize packages* regularly to refresh the enabled repositories and automatically update every installed packages (including ReaPack itself) to the latest stable version.
+Run *Extensions > ReaPack > Synchronize packages* regularly to refresh the enabled repositories and automatically update every installed package (including ReaPack itself) to the latest stable version.
 This feature can be configured to install new packages and pre-releases as well (see [Configuration](#configuration)).

-Alternatively you can manually select which packages to update (or downgrade) using the package browser.
+Alternatively, you can manually select which packages to update (or downgrade) using the package browser.
 See [Browse packages](#browse-packages).

 ![Update changelog](/images/user-guide/update-changelog.png)